nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/security-improvements-faq.md

 ## Why These Changes

-These changes are made as part of our continuous effort to improve security, and bring several benefits:
+Nuxeo is partnering with Okta, an industry leader around authentication security to bring these changes.
+They are made as part of our continuous effort to improve security, and bring several benefits:

-- Storage decoupling: Nuxeo Online Services will not store your password anymore, reducing the risks of information leak if a breach were to happen.
+- Storage decoupling: Nuxeo Online Services will not store your password anymore, reducing the risk of information leak if a breach were to happen.
 Furthermore, delegating this storage to our partner Okta ensures your password benefits from <a href="https://www.okta.com/security/" target="_blank">state of the art protection</a>.
 - Stronger authentication system: Partnering with Okta allows us to provide new security features in order to secure your account, like multi-factor authentication.
 - Single Sign On: Signing into Your Nuxeo Online Services account will allow you to access our different services seamlessly, without being prompted for credentials again.